eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 In Java, a field of a class is quite easily distinguished from a local variable or parameter of a constructor.
 This distinction is much less meaningful in Ceylon, and often irrelevant.
-An _attribute_ is really just a value declared in the parameter list of body of the class that happens to be captured by some `shared` declaration.
+An _attribute_ is really just a value declared in the parameter list or body of the class that happens to be captured by some `shared` declaration.

 Here, `count` is a block-local variable of the initializer of `Counter`: